iar747/cpuplot/README.md

 `cpuplot 2>&1 | tee outputFilename`

 ## Other screenshots:
-Using `cpuplot` alone will use the default arguments of `-i 5` for 5 seconds intervals and `-w medium` to fit in a standard 80 column console.
+Using `cpuplot` alone will use the default arguments of `-i 5` for 5 seconds intervals, and `-w medium` to fit in a standard 80 column console.

 ![](cpuplot_default.jpeg)